 Alternatively, ghost kitchens may be run in leased portions of brick-and-mortar restaurant kitchens but for the sole purpose of serving delivery customers, not a live crowd.
 This 2020 trend is gaining popularity among customers, delivery drivers and business owners as a lean, efficient way to conduct a thriving food start-up.

-Uber Eats is set to outpace the competition backed by more than 1,600 virtual restaurants across the globe.
+Uber Eats is set to outpace the competition backed by more than 1,600 ghost kitchens across the globe.
 As we get deeper into 2020, ghost kitchens are primed to outperform traditional restaurants in both customer base and convenience.

 It's unlikely the traditional walk-in restaurant will ever go away completely.
 People do enjoy the ambiance, table side service and daily fare offered by a sit-down establishment; however, there is a growing preference for the perfect mix of convenience and quality — particularly among millennials.